codepr/codepr.github.io/_posts/2024-04-13-timeseries-adventures.md

 re-learn if out of shape).

-With C, I reckon it all boils down to it's compactness, conceptually simple and leaving very little to immagination of what's happening under the hood.
+With C, I reckon it all boils down to it's compactness, conceptually simple and leaving very little to imagination of what's happening under the hood.
 I'm perfectly conscious how easy it is to introduce memory-related bugs, and implementing the same dynamic array for each project can get old pretty fast;
 but what matters to me, ultimately, is having fun, and C provides me with that.